 - Take Dr.Carolyn Dean’s ReStructure Protein powder.

 Micronutrients participate in the body’s metabolism and support the immune system.
-Eating plenty of vegetables, you will get fibers and phytonutrients.
+By eating plenty of vegetables, you will get fibers and phytonutrients.

 Phytonutrients can be called phytochemicals.
-There are two respectable groups such as carotenoids and anthocyanins.
+There are two good groups such as carotenoids and anthocyanins.

-These phytonutrients reside in his concentrations in leaves.
+These phytonutrients reside in their concentrations in leaves.
 They are protective against oxidative stress.
 Organic vegetables and fruits have some more pressure because insects invade them.

-Scientists claim that anthocyanins protect against damage made by free radicals, support liver, reduce blood pressure, improve eyesight, work as anti-inflammatory and antimicrobial agents.
+Scientists claim that anthocyanins protect against damage made by free radicals, support the liver, reduce blood pressure, improve eyesight, and work as anti-inflammatory and antimicrobial agents.

 Berries, cherries, red grapes, pomegranates, red cabbage, and beets are rich sources of anthocyanins.

-Carotenoids are the big family of more as six hundred pigments.
-These pigments are fat soluble.
+Carotenoids are the big family of more than six hundred pigments.
+These pigments are fat-soluble.
 They act as biological antioxidants.
 Carotenoids protect cells from free radicals.
 Different carotenoids defend different organs or tissues in various ways.

 - Lutein found in collard greens, spinach, peas, reduces the risk of macular degeneration.